 Prerequisite: Successful completion of ALA2 per instructor approval; former LA2 students can apply, given the following characteristics:

 1. Room in the class requested.

-3. B+ or better in all English courses.
+3. B+ or better in the prior academic year English courses

-5. Approval by English faculty with relevant knowledge.
+4. Approval by English faculty with relevant knowledge

-- Required: Yes, unless in Guided Studies OR in American Literature
+Required: Yes, unless in Guided Studies OR in AMLIT.

 - Grade 11